-1.30 What are the typical costs of proceedings to a first instance judgment on (i) infringement, and (ii) validity?
+1.34 What are the typical costs of proceedings to a first instance judgment on: (i) infringement; and (ii) validity?
 How much of such costs are recoverable from the losing party?
+What are the typical costs of an appeal and are they recoverable?

-In the UK, infringement and validity are dealt with together, at the same trial.
-The typical cost of an action involving both infringement and validity is in the region of £600,000 to £1,000,000 for the Patents Court (much lower for the IPEC) depending on such matters as the number of patents/claims in dispute, the number and nature of the invalidity attacks, and whether more than one expert is required to give evidence at the trial.
+Infringement and validity are dealt with together at the same trial.
+The typical cost of such an action is in the region of $f{...,700,000}$ to £1,200,000 for the Patents Court (much lower for the IPEC) depending on such matters as the number of patents/claims in dispute, the number and nature of the invalidity attacks, and whether more than one expert is required to give evidence at the trial.
 In more complicated actions involving extensive disclosure of documents or experiments, the cost will be higher and, in some cases, substantially higher.
-The judges are increasingly proactive in the exercise of their case management powers to reduce costs - see especially the comments on the procedures in the IPEC in the answer to question 1.6.
-In the Patents Court, following the recent introduction of wide-ranging procedural reforms, parties must now prepare and exchange costs budgets (except where the value of the claim is certified to be £10 million or more).
+The judges are increasingly proactive in the exercise of their case management powers to reduce costs.
+In the Patents Court, following the recent introduction of wide-ranging procedural reforms, parties must now prepare and exchange costs budgets (except where the value of the claim is certified to be f{10} million or more).
 Costs budgets are designed to give the parties and the court visibility of the likely costs to be incurred by both sides and the opportunity for the court to manage them to ensure proportionality.
 Although the general rule is that costs follow the event, and therefore that the overall winner can expect to be awarded their costs of the action, the Patent Court adopts an issue-based approach which means that, in practice, a discount will be made for the costs of those issues on which the winner lost.
 A party in whose favour a costs order is made would normally expect to recover approximately 65-75% of their actual legal costs which are the subject of that order.
 Where costs budgets have been employed, the winning party is likely to recover at least 80-90% of those costs.